What is the Healthjump Agent?

 At the installation time, you or your Healthjump Installation engineer would have requested and set a nightly extraction time.
 This time the agent will begin to pull the data each day.
 The Healthjump Agent will wait for this time each day before extracting data from the source EMR/PM.
 It does this by polling via API calls to the Healthjump Cloud servers and waiting for a response that tells the agent the time has come to run the extraction logic.

 - Key Exchange: When polling the Healthjump server, the agent initiates the handshake by sending a "hello" message to the server.
 The message will include which TLS version the client supports, the cipher suites supported, and a string of random bytes known as the "client random."
 In reply to the client hello message, the server sends a message containing the server's SSL certificate, the server's chosen cipher suite, and the "server random," another random string of bytes generated by the server.
+The SSL certificates are valid for 13 months, and are renewed 60 days before expiration.

 Note: Healthjump utilizes AWS load balancers that support a wide range of Cipher Suites to ensure connection compatibility.
 That being said, we also refuse connections to outdated or insecure cipher suites that could put the data at risk.
 For this reason, Healthjump advocates against installing the agent on personal laptops and workstations which do not undergo the same regular security and os updates that a standard EHR or Application server would.